User FAQ

 I now get a “connection refused” error.
 Why?

-If you type your password incorrectly too many times, the IP address you are logging in from will be blocked by the CSF for up to one hour.
+All users – if you type your password incorrectly too many times while logging in to the CSF, the IP address you are logging in from will be blocked by the CSF for up to one hour.
 You’ll see a message similar to:

 ssh: connect to host csf3.itservices.manchester.ac.uk port 22: Connection refused